-Does the thought of taking an epic cross-state road trip to see the tallest waterfalls in Pennsylvania intrigue you?
+Does the thought of taking an epic cross-state road trip to see the tallest waterfalls in PA intrigue you?

 If so, you’re in the right place!